-To investigate the potential for positive reactions due to cross reactive antibodies, the Gliadin IgG Test System tested twenty-six specimens which were reactive for various autoantibodies (ANA, PR3, MPO, cardiolipin, dsDNA, ENA, Jo-1, RF, Scl-70, Sm, Sm/RNP, SSA and SSB) Twenty-four of twenty-six(24/26) were negative for Gliadin IgG activity, while two of twenty-six (2/26) were positive.
+To investigate the potential for positive reactions due to cross reactive antibodies, twenty-six specimens which were reactive for various auto antibodies (ANA, PR3, MPO, cardiolipin, dsDNA, ENA, Jo-1, RF, Scl-70, Sm, Sm/RNP, SSA and SSB) were tested on the Gliadin IgA Test System.
+All twenty-six (26/26) were negative for Gliadin IgA activity.
 The results of this study indicate that the potential for interference due to cross reactivity with such auto antibodies is unlikely.